Importance of Nutrition During Busy Days

-Whether you're going to the airport or marathoning your last-minute Christmas shopping at the mall, it's important to get your nutrition in even if it's on-the-go.
+Whether you're going to the airport or marathoning your last-minute Christmas shopping at the mall, it's important to get your nutrition in even when you're busy.

 This is especially true if you plan to let your healthy eating and exercise habits go over the holidays.
 Healthy snacks will help maintain your energy, boost your metabolism, and keep you in a positive mood.